mocnik-science/geogrid.js/README.md

 ## Use the Library

-The library `geogrid.js` requires different other libraries to be loaded:
+The library `geogrid.js` requires some other libraries to be loaded:

 * [Leaflet](http://leafletjs.com)
 * [PixiJS](http://www.pixijs.com)